 We recommend a range of measures to increase economic activity in and fiscal revenues from the mining sector.
 First, inexpensive natural resources destined for the domestic market such as construction materials should be regulated separately from metallic minerals in focus here.
 Next, a national strategy for mining should be developed, which encompasses full and free access of possible investors to all existing information on sites and regulates the licensing process without minimum prices in auctions.
 Fiscal revenues should then be generated by using a two-stage royalty system with a fixed royalty (defined in money terms) per unit and a flexible element that depends on the world market price for the respective resource.
 The government should further consider joining EITI, the Extractive Industries’ Transparency Initiative, a group of countries with joint transparency standards for company data in resource extraction, hence strengthening profit tax enforcement.

-Since September, 2014, the ISET Policy Institute has been working with the German Economic Team (GET).
-In May,2015 ISET-PI and GET extended their partnership and began working on a variety of policy briefs for Georgia's industrial development.
+Since September 2014, the ISET Policy Institute has been working with the German Economic Team (GET).
+In May 2015 ISET-PI and GET extended their partnership and began working on a variety of policy briefs for Georgia's industrial development.
 These briefs will simultaneously advance research in the sector and provide the Georgian government a set of guidelines for the development of its own policy, exploring where Georgia's comparative advantages lie.
-The German Economic Team is a consulting group who provides advisory services to the Georgian government on economic policy and is supported by the German Federal Ministry for Economic Affairs and Energy.
+The German Economic Team is a consulting group that provides advisory services to the Georgian government on economic policy and is supported by the German Federal Ministry for Economic Affairs and Energy.